Opinion: A message to Rishi Sunak, from parents everywhere

 No one wants childcare ratios to be increased… so why is it even on the table?

 Mumblings of increasing the ratio of children to staff in childcare settings have been rattling the walls of parliament for weeks.
-Dressed up as a sheep in wolf’s clothing, this is the policy of parents’ nightmares, masquerading as a solution for the eyewateringly expensive childcare system – the second most expensive in the world, no less.
+Dressed up as a sheep in wolf’s clothing, this is the policy of parents’ nightmares, masquerading as a solution for the eye-wateringly expensive childcare system – the second-most expensive in the world, no less.

-Right now, parents are struggling to pay the bills: for 62 per cent of parents, childcare costs are the same or more than their mortgage, and one in four parents are skipping meals or forgoing heating or fuel to be able to foot their childcare bills.
+Right now, parents are struggling to pay the bills: for 62 per cent of parents, childcare costs are the same as or more than their mortgage, and one in four parents are skipping meals or forgoing heating or fuel to be able to foot their childcare bills.

-This isn’t a handful of parents, these are big numbers, and it gets worse because the cost of childcare is even preventing parents from having desperately wanted pregnancies, with 61 per cent of mothers admitting that the cost of childcare was a reason in their decision to have an abortion.
+This isn’t a handful of parents, these are big numbers, and it gets worse because the cost of childcare is even preventing parents from having desperately wanted pregnancies: 61 per cent of mothers admit that the cost of childcare was a reason for their decision to have an abortion.
 What is going on?

 Parents are up in arms.
-Taking to the streets in the thousands, mums, dads, and children, in our protest aptly named “March of The Mummies” across the UK to demand better; to demand more from our government; to demand access to good quality, affordable quality childcare.
+Taking to the streets in their thousands, mums, dads, and children, in our protest aptly named “March of The Mummies” across the UK to demand better; to demand more from our government; to demand access to good quality, affordable quality childcare.

-Parents are furious, but non more than Lewis and Zoe Steeper, whose beloved son Oliver tragically died in an incident at nursery aged nine months old.
-After hearing the suggested policy to increase ratios, they set up a petition to rally parents together to fight back, and they have amassed an army of more than 108,000 angry parents who are saying no.
+Parents are furious, but none more so than Lewis and Zoe Steeper, whose beloved son Oliver died in an incident at nursery aged nine months old.
+After hearing the suggested policy to increase ratios, they set up a petition to rally people together to fight back, and they have amassed an army of more than 108,000 angry parents who are saying no.

 Relaxing ratios in childcare settings is neither an “ambitious” nor a “new” plan.
-It’s one that was thrown out by the coalition government in 2015 because they discovered it would reduce the quality of early years education, while not actually decreasing costs for parents.
+It’s one that was thrown out by the coalition government in 2015 because it was discovered it would reduce the quality of early years education, while not actually decreasing costs for parents.

 Parents aren’t asking for their children to be in larger groups so that they can save a few quid.
 They are asking for access to the same quality and affordable childcare that other parents are afforded around the world.
 Like in Canada, where parents pay a maximum of $10 per day for quality childcare.